aarontburn/nexus-template-vanilla-ts/README.md

 **eventType**: *string* → The name of the event.
 **data**: *any[]* → Any data to be sent.
 See Electrons [Object Serialization](https://www.electronjs.org/docs/latest/tutorial/ipc#object-serialization) to verify if your data can be properly sent.

-For more details about the process functions, see the Process guide. // Add link here
+For more details about the process functions, see the [Process guide](https://github.com/aarontburn/modules-module-quickstart/blob/main/docs/Process.md).

 ## Renderer Structure
 The renderer file is the frontend of your module.
 It has **NO ACCESS** to Node packages, including `require` or `import`.
 To deal with scoping, the entire renderer is encased in an anonymous function.